Bridgeton Public Schools

 Bridgeton Public Schools is a comprehensive community public school district that serves students in pre-kindergarten through twelfth grade from the city of Bridgeton, in Cumberland County, in the U.S. state of New Jersey.
 The district is one of 31 former Abbott districts statewide that were established pursuant to the decision by the New Jersey Supreme Court in Abbott v.
 Burke which are now referred to as "SDA Districts" based on the requirement for the state to cover all costs for school building and renovation projects in these districts under the supervision of the New Jersey Schools Development Authority.

 As of the 2020–21 school year, the district, comprised of eight schools, had an enrollment of 6,313 students and 511.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.4:1.

 The district is classified by the New Jersey Department of Education as being in District Factor Group "A", the lowest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Students from Downe Township and some students from Lawrence Township (other students are sent to Millville Senior High School) attend the district's high school for ninth through twelfth grades as part of sending/receiving relationships.

 History

+A modern-day high school program began in the Bridgeton Public Schools in the 1870s, when the term "high school" replaced what had been called "grammar school".
+Construction of a standalone high school building was finished for the 1893–94 school year on the site of the former Bank Street School and the building was formally opened in January of that school year.
+With growth in the number of high school students, the district acquired the West Jersey Academy, gradually expanding the building in 1922 and then efforts began on a new building in 1929.
+The school's current building was completed in 1952.

-In 1948 schools were racially integrated, and all of the teachers were white.
+In 1948, schools were racially integrated, and all of the teachers were white.